voloviq/Bootloader_Pic18fxxkxx_Sdcc/README.md

 Blink LED
 =========

-Blink an LED at a 1 Hz frequency.
+Blink an LED at about 1 Hz frequency.

-### Hardware for this example
+### Hardware specification for this example
  - MCLR input pin must be connected to VDD.
- - An LED must be connected to pin RC0.
-LED anode must be connected to the pin through a ~1k ohm resistor and the LED cathode must be connected to GND.
+ - An LED must be connected to pin PORTB0.
+LED anode must be connected to the pin through a ~330 ohm resistor and the LED cathode must be connected to GND.

 ### Notes
- - `#pragma config FOSC = INTOSCIO_EC` selects internal oscillator as primary oscillator.
-Default frequency is 1 MHz, which will be the frequency of this example.
+ - `OSCCONbits.IRCF2 = 1, OSCCONbits.IRCF1 = 1, OSCCONbits.IRCF0 = 1` selects internal oscillator as source for PLL which is set x4.
+Default frequency for this example is 64MHz using PLLis 16 MHz.
- - `#include <delay.h>` provides access to delay functions. [delay.h](http://sourceforge.net/p/sdcc/code/HEAD/tree/trunk/sdcc/device/include/pic16/delay.h) in SDCC repository.
+  - User application should start from address 0x1000.
+Bootloader application reside from 0x0000 up to 0x0FFF.